Klamath & Siskiyou Mtns, northwest Cali 8/31-96

 The hike north on the PCT to Carter Meadows was great.
 2 PCT thru-hikers were passing through here.
 I calculate they were about 3-4 weeks behind schedule to make Monument 78 before the arrival of fall storms.
 Saw a young bowhunter with a pack frame with a massive bucket thing.
 I hitch-hiked back to Scott Mountain from Carter Meadows.
 It took about an hour and a half to get back but it was Sunday of Labor Day weekend which means more traffic than normal.

 That night we camped at Hidden Horse Campground.
-This campground is great!
-Water spigot in each site.
+This campground is great! :boggle: Water spigot in each site.
 Only $10.
 Recycling and trash.
 But, it's designed for equestrians.
 Since, we were the only campers this night, it was OK for us to camp here even though we don't have horses.
 I don't know what the etiquette is for non-horse campers in horse-centric USFS campgrounds.

 Next day, I dayhiked the PCT from Carter Meadows to Paynes Lake and out for a total of 14 miles.
 Mrs. Hikingjer and Crazy J picked me up a Paynes Lake Trailhead.
 I really liked the PCT through the south end of Russian Wilderness.
 That's quite some granite!